Best Live TV Streaming Services 2023: YouTube TV, Hulu Live, Sling TV, and More

-YouTube TV’s 2020 price hike from $49.99 to $64.99 a month irked customers as well, even though they also gained over a dozen new channels including Comedy Central, Paramount Network, and BET.
+YouTube TV’s recent price hikes irked customers as well, even though they also gained over a dozen new channels including Comedy Central, Paramount Network, and BET.
 In 2021, TeenNick, MTV2, MTV Classic, and three more were added to YouTube TV, pushing the channel count to over 100 in some markets.

 We think YouTube TV is the complete package when it comes to live TV streaming, hence our best overall ranking.

 YouTube TV on a smart TV.
 Image credit: CableTV.com.

 YouTube TV is available on Amazon Fire TV, Android TV, Apple TV, Google Chromecast, LG TVs, Roku, Samsung TVs, Vizio TVs, and Xbox consoles.

 See what real customers have to say about these streaming services